VertiPaq Analyzer is useful to analyze VertiPaq storage structures for a data model in Analysis Services Tabular.

 A complete description and short tutorial is available in the article Data Model Size with VertiPaq Analyzer.

-You can analyze a Power Pivot data model by restoring it in Analysis Services.
+You can analyze a Power Pivot data model by importing it in Power BI Desktop.

 Version 1.9 fixed issues managing relationships created with Tabular Editor (1200 only) and improved syntax error handling calling DAX Formatter.